vmware-tanzu/projects-operator/CONTRIBUTING.md

   - "*"
 ```

-To run the controller locally using go:
+To run the controller locally using Go:

 ```
 $ export CLUSTER_ROLE_REF="my-clusterrole"